2018 BBQ Challenge Competitor Info

 Anything Goes (Limit 3) – $40 each

-This category is typically for miscellaneous meat (Elk, Chicken wings, Seafood…).
-Entry must be submitted in a KCBS container with proper garnish.
+This category is for miscellaneous meat (Elk, Chicken wings, Seafood…).
+Entry must be submitted in a KCBS container.

 *Additional waiver for Kid’s Q participants to be filled out at the event.

 We are now on a wait list for non-selling BBQ competitors and will return any inquiries in the order that they were received.

 Each entrant will be allocated a 15’ x 20’ footprint unless a larger footprint is purchased.
 Spaces CANNOT be more than 15’ deep.
 A limited number of non-selling spaces will be available.
 Spaces are 15′ deep x 20′ long.
 You may park your RV (No RV’s on Main Street), trailer or vehicle in your space provided that you remain within the 15′x20′ footprint.
 If additional space is needed please call us at 970-668-5276 to make arrangements – 15′x30′ = $40, 15′x40′=$60

 Selling teams have a height restriction of 15′.

 A Thursday load in and registration will be available from 2:00pm to 8:00pm Please indicate which day you will be arriving for a smooth load in.
 Contestant may indicate a team they would like to be located near, but contest organizers reserve the right to assign spaces.
 Selling teams will be separated from non-selling contestants.